slerman12/Help-me/7-Ongoing.md

 ## Conclusion

+- Proposition 3 is the policy of accountability that the PhD student handbook requires the ruling judges to satisfy.
-- Disproof 2 formally disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own PhD student handbook policy.
+- Disproof 2 formally disproves the claim of Proposition 3, and proves that the ruling judges are currently violating their own PhD student handbook policy.
 - Said judges ultimately invoked PhD student handbook policy as their justification for the latest in a series of atrocities committed against one student by one institution.

 ## Imagined dialogue